FTBFX vs FXNAX: Comparing Fidelity Bond Funds

 It’s worth noting that FXNAX’s top five holdings account for more than 60% of its total portfolio.

-FXNAX Top 5 Holddings
+FXNAX Top 5 Holdings

 Company Total Net Assets